-Inside: An easy handmade Father’s Day gift idea.
+Inside: An easy handmade gift – a fingerprint dish for Father’s Day.

 Finding the perfect gift for the men in your life is hard!
 So when you are suddenly in charge of coming up with all of the perfect gift ideas from the kids each year, it just adds to the stress.